yarden/rnaseqlib/docs/source/index.rst

   rna_pipeline.py --init mm9 --output-dir pipeline_init

-This will create a directory called `mm9` in `pipeline_init` containing all the files.
+This will create a directory called `mm9` in `pipeline_init` containing the necessary files for running the pipeline on the ``mm9`` genome.
+The initialization procedure will, among other things, do the following:

+  * Download the genome sequence files from UCSC (in FASTA format)
+  * Download gene tables from UCSC for Ensembl genes, UCSC knownGenes, and RefSeq genes.
+  * Computate the coordinates for exons, introns, constitutive exons, constitutive exons in coding regions, and other useful features of gene tables
+  * Index the genome files using ``bowtie-build``

 Configuration